ungleich/cdist/cdist/conf/type/__docker_compose/man.rst

 COPYING
 -------
 Copyright \(C) 2016 Dominique Roux.
-Free use of this software is granted under the terms of the GNU General Public License version 3 (GPLv3).
+Free use of this software is granted under the terms of the GNU General Public License version 3 or later (GPLv3+).